Department of Employee Trust Funds

 ETF Provides Initial Review

-On February 8, 2017, Governor Walker presented his 2017-2019 State Budget to the Legislature.
-ETF has completed an initial review of the budget bill.
-The following provisions (proposals) relate to the benefit programs that ETF administers:
+On February 28, 2019, Governor Evers presented his 2019-2021 State Budget to the Legislature.
+The Department of Employee Trust Funds (ETF) has completed an initial review of the budget bill.
+We have identified the following budget provisions that relate to the benefit programs that ETF administers:

-ETF will continue reviewing the budget bill to identify all implications for the Wisconsin Retirement System and ETF-administered benefit programs.
-In late June, the Legislature will deliver an amended budget bill to Governor Walker for review, approval and/or partial veto of the budget to be effective July 1, 2017.
+ETF will further review and analyze the budget bill to identify implications for the WRS and the other ETF-administered benefit programs.
+In late June, the Legislature will deliver an amended budget bill to Governor Evers for review, approval and/or partial veto of the budget to be effective July 1, 2019.

 Please contact Tarna Hunter, ETF’s Government Relations Director, if you have any questions.